-On March 30, 2019, CHP Friendswood SNF, LLC entered into a \$10,725,000, three-year term loan and security agreement with CIBC Bank USA, which is collateralized by the Friendship Haven facility.
-We incurred approximately \$0.2 million in debt issuance costs.
+In March 2019, CHP Friendswood SNF, LLC entered into a \$10,725,000, three-year term loan and security agreement with CIBC Bank USA, which was collateralized by the Friendship Haven facility.
+On April 23, 2020, we refinanced the existing CIBC loan with an ORIX Real Estate Capital, LLC ("ORIX") HUD-insured loan.
+See below under ORIX Real Estate Capital, LLC for further information